Literature Review and Scopus

 Academic Search Engines

-The following three platforms are the most widely used acdemic search engines for literature reviews.
+The following three platforms are the most widely used academic search engines for literature reviews.
 You can also check out other platforms like Core(external link) that are listed on the Search Engines and Networks page(external link).

 Dimensions(external link)